F-LASIK Eye Surgery | Perth WA

-LASIK (laser assisted in-situ keratomileusis) has been performed for nearly 30 years and is one
+LASIK (laser assisted in-situ keratomileusis) has been performed for over 30 years and is one

 of the most widely performed laser procedures to correct short-sight, long-sight and astigmatism.